lukplamino/DADS7202_HW02-CNN_MNLP_Group/README.md

 ## 2. Data📑
-There are many banana varieties in Thailand and each one of them has different characteristics.
+There are many banana<sub>1</sub> varieties in Thailand and each one of them has different characteristics.
 Let’s find out interesting facts about different varieties of banana before training and finetuning models.

  🍌 **1.
 Cultivated banana - กล้วยน้ำว้า**